-Fisheries Operating Needs System Submission Instructions

-Individuals from non-Fish and Wildlife Conservation Offices (FWCO) interested in submitting a project proposal must contact the appropriate FWCO to coordinate your proposal and to develop a FONS submission.
-Due dates for proposals to a given FWCO are on or before October 17, 2014.

-Fisheries Operating Needs System (FONS) submissions for fish passage projects are due from FWCO Biologists on or before November 7, 2014.
-FONS submissions are required for all fish passage needs, including: 1) Tier 1 projects (priority projects for the next 1-2 years); and 2) Tier 2 projects (projects which represent our needs over the next 3-5 years).
-The web-based FONS is a dynamic database and projects in FONS should be updated as new information becomes available.

-An important part of working toward a more strategic watershed-based approach to restoring fish passage is basing our actions on watershed management and restoration plans.
-Watershed plans and associated tasks should be entered into the FIS Plans Module and referred to in FONS submissions.

 Full Project Proposal Instructions

 Developing Full Proposals:

 Field offices should develop full project proposals for all Tier 1 (see above) fish passage projects entered into the FONS system.
 Full proposals are due to Brian Elkington (Brian_Elkington@fws.gov) in electronic format from FWCO Biologists on or before November 7, 2014.
 Pages 4-7 of this document should be saved as a new document and used as a template for full proposal submissions.
 The italicized text explains what information is requested under each subject heading.
 The italicized text should be replaced with appropriate information using single-spaced, un-bolded text.
 Please maintain section heading formats and existing spacing between sections.
 Full project proposals should be a maximum of 5 pages in length (not including pictures and maps) and should succinctly address all required information.